Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 FreeBSD is what I want to try someday.
 Probably next time.
 Currently I need something stable and familiar to continue my work.
 But this one I should try.
+Unfortunately, right now some SDKs, which I need for my everyday work as a software developer, are not available on FreeBSD.
+Probably, there are workarounds, but currently I have no enough time to dive into it deeper.

 Linuxes.
 There are plenty of them.
 But I need most stable, maintained, supported and popular.